Swine Nutrition

 Pigs require balanced nutrition that provides:

-Energy (fats and carbohydrates): in swine feeds that include barley and wheat.
+Energy (fats and carbohydrates) such as barley and wheat.

-Vitamins and minerals: Although present in the diet in relatively small amounts, vitamins and minerals are essential for the proper functioning of all physiological processes.
+Vitamins and minerals are essential for the proper functioning of all physiological processes.
 Deficiencies, excesses and imbalances in vitamins and minerals can cause health and/or production issues.

+Water is one of the most important components of swine’s diet.
 Growing pigs can drink upwards of 10 litres of water per day during hot weather.
-Clean water should be available and easily accessible at all times, whether provided by a drinker nipple or in tubs or troughs.
+Clean water must be available and easily accessible at all times.
+The quality of this water should be regularly tested by water testing laboratories.

 The following Swine Nutrition Guide, 2nd Edition was developed in the 1990’s by Dr. J.F.
 Patience, Dr. P. Thacker and Dr. C. DeLang at the Prairie Swine Centre and University of Saskatchewan and is still the industry standard for swine nutrition.
 The guide is still considered to be a valuable resource for swine nutrition today!